LeoChen21/AnsibleSWEAssessment/README.md

 ## Overview

 This repository contains Leo's submission for the Ansible Software Engineering Assessment.
 The project demonstrates proficiency in Python programming, Google API integration, and document processing automation.
+Used Claude AI heavily.

 ## Project Contents